 VA students must meet the criteria for satisfactory progress as put forth in the Midland College Catalog.
 A student who remains on academic probation for two consecutive terms must be reported to the RPO as making unsatisfactory progress.

-Once reported for unsatisfactory progress benefits are terminated and cannot be resumed until the student attends and regains good academic standing at Midland College.
-The VA Coordinator will then report to the RPO the student’s renewed eligibility for VA education benefits.
+Once reported for unsatisfactory progress, benefits are terminated and cannot be resumed until the student attends and regains good academic standing at Midland College.
+The VA Resource Center will report to the RPO the student’s renewed eligibility for VA education benefits.

 For Fall and Spring semesters: